 However, there are of course many of other benefits of these substances as described in our article and other articles about ‘glycosylation’ at the IAS website.

 The majority of the studies mentioned in the article are published and should be obtainable through any major medical database such as Medline etc.

-At present, IAS is able to offer Aminoguanidine as a ‘supplement’ in many countries and it remains of benefit to those with early stage diabetes and syndrome X etc.
+At present, IAS is able to offer Aminoguanidine as a ‘supplement’ in many countries and it remains of benefit to those with early stage diabetes and syndrome X for example.

-What is interesting to note however, is that Aminoguanidine is an early-stage AGE inhibitor, whereas L-Carnosine is a late-stage AGE inhibitor, this could mean that Aminoguanidine prevents more inhibition than L-Carnosine, but that’s guesswork right now.
-Actually we still recommend both – at reduced doses of course.
-Naturally there are other ‘proven’ benefits of Aminoguanidine that have not been shown with L-Carnosine, which I am sure you have read in our article about aminoguanidine here.
+What is interesting to note however, is that Aminoguanidine is an early-stage AGE inhibitor, whereas L-Carnosine is a late-stage AGE inhibitor; this could mean that Aminoguanidine prevents more inhibition than L-Carnosine, but that’s guesswork right now.
+Actually, we still recommend both – at reduced doses of course.
+Naturally there are other ‘proven’ benefits of Aminoguanidine that have not been shown with L-Carnosine.

 Take 75mg two, three of four times a day.
 Aminoguanidine has a half-life of approximately 4-hours, therefore it is preferable to spread the dosage over the day.

 Possible nausea and headache.
-But as human clinical trials are still relatively limited, dosages shouldn’t be exceeded unless under the supervision of a physician.
+As human clinical trials are still relatively limited, dosages shouldn’t be exceeded unless under the supervision of a physician.